JuliaIO/FileIO.jl/README.md

 read{Ending}(f::File{Ending}; options...)  = error("no importer defined for file ending $T in path $(f.abspath), with options: $options") write{Ending}(f::File{Ending}; options...) = error("no exporter defined for file ending $T in path $(f.abspath), with options: $options")
 ```
 It includes all domain specific IO packages, e.g. ImageIO.
+E.g. ImageIO defines the type system for the files, and also tests can be defined for the different files, independant from the actual IO library.
-ImageIO defines the type system for the files, and includes all libraries, which can read/write the specific files.
+It than includes all libraries, which can read/write the specific files.
 Preferable via Mike Innes [Requires](https://github.com/one-more-minute/Requires.jl) package, so that it doesn't introduce extra load time if not needed.

-All the low level IO packages, that do the actual reading, should define the read/write methods, for the file ending they support.
+All the low level IO packages, that do the actual reading, should implement the read/write methods, for the file ending they support.